Spruce are a company on a mission to bring sustainable, toxic-free, eco-friendly cleaning products to households in the UK.

 On SDG 14, Spruce have partnered with Plastic Bank to help remove ocean-bound plastic.

-For every Starer Kit order, Spruce will match is with Plastic Bank.
-This equates to around 25 plastic bottles for every starter kit order.
+For every Starer Kit order*, Spruce will match it with Plastic Bank.
+This equates to around 25 plastic bottles for every starter kit order – brilliant stuff.

 Wrap up on Spruce Cleaning Review